ccamel/awesome-ccamel/README.md

 - [d5/tengo](https://github.com/d5/tengo) - A fast script language for Go
 - [dadleyy/marlow](https://github.com/dadleyy/marlow) - golang generator for type-safe sql api constructs
 - [dagger/dagger](https://github.com/dagger/dagger) - An open-source runtime for composable workflows.
 Great for AI agents and CI/CD.
-- [dagu-org/dagu](https://github.com/dagu-org/dagu) - Local-first workflow engine, built for self-hosting.
-It aims to solve greater problems.
+- [dagu-org/dagu](https://github.com/dagu-org/dagu) - Dagu is a simple, flexible, and powerful workflow engine built for enterprise and small teams.
+Local-first and no database is required.
+It aims to be an ideal choice for teams that find large-scale, high-cost infrastructure like Airflow to be overkill and are looking for a simpler solution.
 - [daixiang0/gci](https://github.com/daixiang0/gci) - GCI, a tool that control golang package import order and make it always deterministic.
 - [darccio/mergo](https://github.com/darccio/mergo) - Mergo: merging Go structs and maps since 2013
 - [dataux/dataux](https://github.com/dataux/dataux) - Federated mysql compatible proxy to elasticsearch, mongo, cassandra, big-table, google datastore
 - [dave/jennifer](https://github.com/dave/jennifer) - Jennifer is a code generator for Go
 - [decred/dcrwallet](https://github.com/decred/dcrwallet) - A secure Decred wallet daemon written in Go (golang).
 - [dedalqq/omg.jsonparser](https://github.com/dedalqq/omg.jsonparser) - The simple JSON parser with validation by condition
+- [deepnoodle-ai/risor](https://github.com/deepnoodle-ai/risor) - Fast and flexible scripting for Go developers and DevOps.
 - [deiu/rdf2go](https://github.com/deiu/rdf2go) - Native golang library for RDF (includes parser/serializer for Turtle and JSON-LD)
 - [derailed/k9s](https://github.com/derailed/k9s) - 🐶 Kubernetes CLI To Manage Your Clusters In Style!
 - [descope/go-sdk](https://github.com/descope/go-sdk) - Go library used to integrate with Descope